iguessthislldo/georgios/README.md

 Source](http://www.publicdomainfiles.com/show_file.php?id=13550814618613)

 Georgios (Greek for George, said like *GORE-GEE-OS*) is an operating system I'm making for fun which currently targets i386/IA-32.
-The purposes of this project are to serve as a learning experience in low-level hardware and as an experiment with a OS built around a [tag](https://en.wikipedia.org/wiki/Tag_\(metadata\))-based file system called I'm also planning on developing called [PiasaFS](docs/piasafs.md).
+The purpose of this project is to serve as a learning experience.

+This OS is not anywhere near usable and currently will just run whatever I'm working on.

 ## Building